Interview Query

 9. Why would the same machine learning algorithm generate different success rates using the same dataset?

-When they ask us an ambiguous question, we need to gather context and restate it in a way that’s clear for us to answer.
+When they ask us an ambiguous question, we need to gather context and restate it clearly for us to answer.

-When it says “same dataset”, this could mean the same training dataset or the same testing dataset, or both.
+When it says “same dataset,” this could mean the same training dataset the same testing dataset, or both.

-In any of these cases, it could also be asking about the dataset available for the model to use or about the dataset the model uses.
+In any of these cases, it could also be asking about the dataset available for the model or the dataset the model uses.
 These two datasets could be different.
 For example, different sampling methods over the same available training data could have our model use different data points.

 Learn More about Machine Learning Algorithms